Here is a blog introduction example from a post on finding a sales CRM (#1):

 (You can discover these problems with extensive user research.)

-Take a long hard look at your blog post intros and ask yourself if they are written for your target audience or written for a high school teacher reading a student’s paper on this topic.
+Take a long hard look at your blog introductions and ask yourself if they are written for your target audience or written for a high school teacher reading a student’s paper on this topic.

 If you’re trying to add high school students to your email list then so be it, but if you’re trying to sell a B2B product to industry veterans, then you might want to be more careful.